gkashin/Stocks_Viewer/README.md

 ## Features
 * Stocks Viewer uses [*Finnhub*](https://finnhub.io) free Real-Time RESTful APIs and Websocket for Stocks (limited to 30 requests per second, updating via Websocket doesn't work on weekends)
-* User Defaults are used for permanent storage of favourites stocks
+* User Defaults are used for permanent storage of favourite stocks

 ## Sneak Peek
 View Full List of Stocks | Load More Stocks